 “All-consuming work can make us feel isolated, anxious, and lonely.
 This is especially true for remote workers, or freelancers,” says psychologist Suzanne Gelb.

 The future of work is clearly heading towards virtual, remote working and in a lot of industries, it’s already the standard.
 So while there’s no stopping it, there are some ways remote workers can better prepare themselves to deal with the stress associated with working alone and stay sane and happy.
+In the end, no one is doing good work when they’re not feeling well or lonely.

 One of the hardest things about working remotely, is feeling like you are alone.
 It can be easy to start thinking it’s you against the world.
 That no one understands your struggles, and no one can help.
 But you’ll very quickly realize that there’s a growing army of remote workers out there who face the same daily struggles as you.
 And they want to chat!
 Reach out to other remote workers at networking events, on Facebook groups or at co-working spaces such as Regus and you’ll certainly find some kindred spirits.
 A problem shared is a problem halved.